Personal profile

 Scholarly biography

-I hold degrees in Sound Arts and Design (BA Hons) from University of the Arts London and Communication Art and Design (MPhil) from the Royal College of Art.
-In 2024 I will complete a PhD in the Faculty of Social Science and Public Policy at King’s College London.
+I hold degrees in Sound Arts and Design (BA Hons) from University of the Arts London, Communication Art and Design (MPhil) from the Royal College of Art and Sociology (PhD) from King’s College London.

 I have contributed to publications including 1000 Words, Aperture, Foam, frieze, Granta, The Guardian, Philosophy of Photography, Photography and Culture, Photoworks, Vogue Italia, and exhibition catalogues and scholarly books from Manchester Art Gallery, UCL Art Museum, Art Museum of Estonia, FOMU Belgium, the Australian Centre for Photography, Routledge and Rowman & Littlefield.
 I have presented research publicly at institutions including Tate Modern, MoMA PS1, Yale Centre for British Art and Open Eye Gallery Liverpool.